Teacher Preparation and Educational Leadership

 UNL FYT by Principal

-Based on your performance as a first year teacher, how would you rate your impact on student learning?
+Based upon your performance as a first-year teacher, how would you rate your impact on student learning?

 Ineffective